As a youngster, I didn’t know what my Dad was talking about, so those words just fell somewhere in the soil of my mind.

 I did make that job.

-Paul Rene, more importantly, is a vehicle for community transformation – a missing example of productivity.
+In keeping with our higher purpose, Paul Rene is a vehicle for community transformation.
 Currently, we are exploring ways to start a woodworking training and apprenticeship program.